joelkuiper/PathoLens/README.md

 * **Ambiguous functional effect**  unlike loss-of-function (nonsense, frameshift, canonical splice) variants, which often have predictable outcomes, missense changes can be benign or highly pathogenic depending on subtle context (conservation, domain, structure, biochemical compatibility).
 * **Limited prompt signal** the HGVS protein notation (e.g. `p.Gly12Asp`) alone does not convey whether the substitution is harmful.
 Models trained only on text struggle here, tending towards random or majority-class behavior.

-By concentrating evaluation on missense variants, we test whether the conditioning path (DNA + protein effect vectors projected into virtual tokens) actually provides *non-trivial discriminative signal*.
+By concentrating evaluation on missense variants, we test whether the conditioning path (DNA + GO + protein effect vectors projected into virtual tokens) actually provides *non-trivial discriminative signal*.
 A lift on this subset is strong evidence that the model is not just memorizing textual heuristics but genuinely leveraging the embeddings.

-Here’s the corrected **Missense-only** block for your README:

 **Classification report (Test)**